GoogleCloudPlatform/dataproc-templates/notebooks/hive2bq/README.md

 ### Limitations:

-* The current version does not currently migrate hive table partitions to Bigquery.
+* The current version does not generate hive table partitions to Bigquery.
-* The current version does not support incremetal load.
+* The current version does not support incremental load.
 * User has to implement Kerberos authentication themselves if needed.